 A phenomenon that exists in ESOP companies is called the “Equity Attitude”, where employee owners approach day-to-day work with “This is our company, and we will do whatever necessary to help it succeed.”

-Lueken’s Village Foods will start 2013 as a new minority-share ESOP with a goal of 100% employee-ownership within 5 years, in which time the ESOP will purchase the business through a series of transactions.
+Lueken’s Village Foods started 2013 as a new minority-share ESOP with a goal of 100% employee-ownership within 5 years, at which time the ESOP will purchase the business through a series of transactions.

 Joe Lueken has always run Lueken’s Village Foods with an entrepreneurial spirit and has been loyal and dedicated to employees and their development as well as support of the community.
 In recent years, many offers to purchase the stores have been made, but accepting those offers would have come at a price that would be in conflict with that loyalty and support.
 New ownership, from outside Bemidji, would likely have meant new management and a reduced focus on our community since profit dollars would have flowed out of our town.